 You are responsible for all aspects of your tournament.
 This includes receiving entries, handling entries and returning entries.
 You will spend your own money hosting a race.
 Redline Derby Racing does not subsidize or offer any monetary or support materials for mail-in tournaments unless you are otherwise contacted.

 People will be shipping you cars from all around the country.
 It is your responsibility to receive these cars and handle them with care.
 Yes, they're just toy cars but they are toy cars people have invested time into, so please respect that.
 Just think how you'd like your cars handled.

 When posting your tournament, you can ask that people include some money for return shipping.
 Please be reasonable in your request.
-We suggest asking for no more than $5.
-Generally speaking, cars don't cost a lot to ship, only $3-5 for a pair of cars.
+A good starting point is asking for no more than $5.
+Generally speaking, a pair of cars cost around $5 to ship via USPS (as of 1/2020).
 The money you get will help offset some of the cost but don't expect it to cover 100% of your expenses.

 However, as a general rule, if a person does not include any money for return shipping, then you get to keep the cars.
 You should double-check with the entrant to verify but often people choose to just one-way ship their entries and don't want them back.
 In these cases, it's up to you what you do with the cars.
 You can keep them, donate them, use them as a prize or whatever.